wyfo/apischema/docs/conversions.md

 ## Lazy/recursive conversions

-Conversions can be defined lazily, i.e. using a function returning `Conversion` (single, or a collection of it); this function must be wrap into a `apischema.conversions.LazyConversion` instance.
+Conversions can be defined lazily, i.e. using a function returning `Conversion` (single, or a tuple of it); this function must be wrap into a `apischema.conversions.LazyConversion` instance.

 It allows creating recursive conversions or using a conversion object which can be modified after its definition (for example a conversion for a base class modified by `__init_subclass__`)